Filling MIDI Velocity using U-Net Image Colorizer: Introduction

 \section{Introduction}

 MIDI (Musical Instrument Digital Interface), acting as digital sheet music playable by machines and software, is the dominant format in modern music production.
-A MIDI file resembling sheet music sounds mechanical due to strict quantization.
+A MIDI file resembling sheet music sounds mechanical due to the undefined velocity parameter, which defaults to a flat value.
 In contrast, as shown in Figure 1, MIDI files recorded from human performances capture performer skills through subtle timing and loudness variations, which infuse expressiveness \cite{eduardo2018computational}.
 Today, music producers are not always masterful in playing musical instruments \cite{hracs2012creative, hong2018but}, and low cost MIDI keyboards may lack sophisticated touch-sensitive sensors.
 This leads to a demand for automated systems designed to enhance the expressiveness of MIDI compositions.

 Enhancing the expressiveness of existing MIDI files is one important focus in music generation \cite{oore2020time}.
-However, many of these systems modify multiple aspects of MIDI simultaneously \cite{brunner2018midivae, jeong2019virtuosonet, rhyu2022sketching, tang2023reconstructing, borovik2023scoreperformer}, including note timing and loudness, and sometimes note quantity, which can introduce unwanted alterations.
+However, many of these systems modify multiple aspects of MIDI simultaneously \cite{brunner2018midivae, jeong2019virtuosonet, rhyu2022sketching, tang2023reconstructing, borovik2023scoreperformer, zhang2024dexter}, including note timing and loudness, and sometimes note quantity, which can introduce unwanted alterations.
 The loudness of each music note in a MIDI file is governed by a parameter called MIDI velocity.
 Studies \cite{simoes2019deep} have shown that rendering only the MIDI velocity enhances expressiveness while preserving the original timing, making it a precise and controllable solution.
 This task of filling or rendering MIDI velocity has been treated as a sequential prediction problem by previous studies, which employed autoencoders \cite{kuo2021velocity} and sequential models \cite{kim2023piano}.

 Inspired by image colorization \cite{anwar2024imagesurvey}, we reframe MIDI velocity prediction as an image colorization problem, representing MIDI without velocity as a binary pianoroll and target velocity as a colored pianoroll.
 Image-based methods suit this case well, as they effectively capture the polyphonic structure of instruments such as the piano and guitar, which produce multiple simultaneous notes.
 While our work focuses on piano data, where well-annotated velocity datasets are most common, the universal nature of MIDI velocity makes cross-instrument generalization a promising direction for future research \cite{gaps2024}.